Blog

 Save end exit.

-It will backup all the databases on the server to the / backup / directory and also delete the extra backups, we specified the storage period during the creation process.
+It will backup all the databases on the server to the / backup / directory and also delete extra backups as we’vespecified the storage period.

 There are no comments yet.
 Be first.